emrdgrmnci/Iris/README.md

 GitHub Actions will automatically:
 - Build the app on a macOS runner
 - Create a zip archive
+- Update the Homebrew cask with new version and SHA256
 - Publish a GitHub Release with the zip attached

 ## Troubleshooting